edsaur/redis-memory-data-store/README.md

 ~~#### To access the CLI using netcat
 Run your CMD as admin, and input `ncat localhost 6379`.
 (NOTE: Make sure that the SERVER IS RUNNING FIRST!)~~

+# LIST OF COMMANDS
-See the comprehensive list of the commands for the Redis-like CLI [here](https://github.com/edsaur/asg-redis-memory-data-store/blob/main/commands.md)
+ **See the comprehensive list of the commands for the Redis-like CLI [here](https://github.com/edsaur/asg-redis-memory-data-store/blob/main/commands.md)**